 It’s best to remove wrapping during periods of mild weather to prevent rotting.
 Check your plant’s hardiness on plant labels or via the RHS online plant finder.

-Keep your loved one’s hands warm and protected this year with SKYTEC Argon gloves.
+It’s also an idea to always keep your hands warm and protected at this time of year, with a high-quality brand like the SKYTEC Argon gloves.
 Their double-insulated liner with foam coating over palms, knuckles and fingers, makes them especially warm for use in cold weather and their hard-wearing material allows the gardener in your life to put them through their paces without missing a beat.
-Whether they’re planting evergreens for late garden colour or popping winter pansies in their window boxes, give them a pair of these this Christmas and they’ll be reaching for them whatever they’re doing.